jetedonner/jetedonner.github.io/_posts/2023-05-29-unreal-engine-visualizeinputeventsplugin.md

 - Show Events in OutputLog while development

 #### The Plugin captures events from all Editors and Viewports
-- Level Editor
-- Blueprint Editor
-- Material Editor
+- All Editors
-- Particle Editor
+- All Viewports
-- etc. ....
+- etc. ...

 #### Extensively configurable using config ini file
-- Enable / Disable Plugin for Project
+- Enable / Disable Plugin for whole Project
-- Enable / Disable showing Keyboard Events
+- Enable / Disable show Keyboard Events
-- Enable / Disable showing Mouse Clicks
+- Enable / Disable show Mouse Clicks
-- Enable / Disable showing Game Pad Events
+- Enable / Disable show Game Pad Events
 - Choose whether to show as Notification in Editor mode
 - Choose whether to show as OnScreenMessage in Editor mode
+- Choose whether to show in OutputLog
 - Choose the timeout of how long to display the information
+- Many other detail settings for the different logging functionalities (see online documentation below)

 ### Code Modules
 The Plugin is fully written in C++ and OpenSource.
-You can amend the source if you like and tweak or extend it to your needs or whishes.
+You can amend the source if you like and tweak or extend it to your needs and whishes.

 #### VisualizeInputEventPlugin
 - Type: Editor